Falyrion/Spotify-Pipeline/README.md

 The goal of this project is to design and build a data ETL pipeline, extracting and transforming data from the Spotify API and loading it into a data warehouse hosted on IBM Cloud.
 The whole process will be automated using Apache Airflow.

+Data that will be extracted are songs played, artists and the timestamp.
+With this data, there can be built some charts about the listening behaviour of the tracked user.
+This data analysis part is not yet included in the project but might be added later on.

 > **Disclaimer**: This is meant as a personal learning project.
-This whole project could be set up by just scheduling a simple
+This project could be set up by just scheduling a simple
-> python file with crontab and loading the data into a SQLite-Database.
+> python file with crontab and loading the data into an SQLite-Database.
 But where is the fun in that?
 I wanted to include
-> as many technologies as possible and deepen my knowledge with them.
+> as many technologies as possible and deepen my knowledge of them.

-Following picture illustrates the components of the pipeline as well as the flow of data.
+The following picture illustrates the pipeline's components and the flow of data.

 ![](images/pipeline_schema.png "Schema")